 We want to ensure that the UK has a ready supply of trained specialists who understand hydrogen generation, transmission, storage and use, whether as part of the gas grid or in more specific applications.

-The strategic direction of this research area depends strongly on the direction that government and industry take in terms of policy and national infrastructure.
-(Evidence source 2,3) It is important that the community is responsive to the needs of this evolving system, and equally important that voices within fundamental research contribute to the decision-making processes.
+The strategic direction of this Research Area depends strongly on the direction that Government and industry take in terms of policy and national infrastructure.
+(Evidence sources 1,2,4) It is important that the community is responsive to the needs of this evolving system, and equally important that voices within fundamental research contribute to the decision-making processes.

 Hydrogen has substantial potential as an energy carrier and a store of energy in the UK energy system.
 The majority of our current hydrogen is generated from steam methane reforming, using fossil-fuel derived methane.
 While this natural gas is lower in emissions than oil and coal, the hydrogen produced is still linked to carbon dioxide (CO2) emissions.
-(Evidence source 4) Moreover, although this method of hydrogen generation can be coupled with carbon capture and storage to lower the CO2 released to the atmosphere, the ultimate long-term goal is to be able to produce carbon-neutral hydrogen by electrolysis or thermal cracking at a large scale using renewable energy.
-(Evidence source 5,6)
+Moreover, although this method of hydrogen generation can be coupled with carbon capture and storage to lower the CO2 released to the atmosphere, the ultimate long-term goal is to be able to produce carbon-neutral hydrogen by electrolysis or thermal cracking at a large scale using renewable energy.
+(Evidence sources 3,5) Progress in new hydrogen technologies has been slower than in other areas of energy technologies and if Government targets are to be reached, there needs to be strengthened policy alongside accelerated new technology development, including large scale production of green hydrogen, to achieve this.
+(Evidence sources 7, 8,9,10,)

 The UK has strengths in very specific areas of Hydrogen and Alternative Energy Vectors (e.g. storage and safety), in combination with a strong gas infrastructure.
-There is also a strong electrochemistry community to work on the challenges of electrolytic hydrogen production, while the underpinning technology has a lot in common with fuel cells and redox-flow batteries.
-The Fuel Cells and their Fuels CDT (Centre for Doctoral Training) ensures a steady stream of qualified specialists in this area.
+There is also a strong electrochemistry community to work on the challenges of electrolytic hydrogen production, while the underpinning technology has a lot in common with fuel cells and redox-flow batteries, ideal for transport applications.

-Hydrogen and Alternative Energy Vectors is seen as part of a group of research areas which share a pool of electrochemical researchers (e.g. Energy Storage, Fuel Cell Technology, Materials for Energy Applications, and Electrochemical Sciences).
+Hydrogen and Alternative Energy Vectors is seen as part of a group of Research Areas which share a pool of electrochemical researchers (e.g. Energy Storage, Fuel Cell Technology, Materials for Energy Applications, and Electrochemical Sciences).
 Many researchers in one area will have interests in one or more of the others and can move from one to another relatively easily.
-(Evidence source 7)
+(Evidence source 6)

 This research area will principally contribute to the following Ambitions in the Resilient and Productive nation outcomes: